RebelCode/wp-rss-aggregator/readme.txt

 = Some RSS feeds only give a short excerpt, any way around that? =

 Yes, within the [Feed to Post](http://www.wprssaggregator.com/extensions/feed-to-post) add-on we have an advanced feature that can get the full content of those feeds that only supply a short excerpt.

+= Where can I find the documentation for the plugin? =

+The full documentation section can be found on the [WP RSS Aggregator website](www.wprssaggregator.com/documentation/), the documentation also includes an extensive FAQ list.

 == Screenshots ==